Clever-ISA/Clever-ISA/specs/main.md

 - The return address is pushed to the stack,
 - control is transfered to the absolute address in scdp.

+The `scall` instructions always write to the `mode` register, even if no change occurs - thus these instructions will synchronize the instruction stream with memory before executing code at the destination.

 ## Supervisor Instructions